Greek privatisation agency moves to settle case to help secure new loans

-ATHENS Greece's privatisation agency took action on Wednesday to settle a legal case that could hold up the disbursement of vital fresh bailout loans to the deeply indebted country.
+ATHENS (Reuters) - Greece's privatisation agency took action on Wednesday to settle a legal case that could hold up the disbursement of vital fresh bailout loans to the deeply indebted country.

 Athens last week secured an 8.5 billion euro (7.49 billion pounds) financial lifeline, the latest from its euro zone creditors, allowing it to avoid defaulting on debt repayments next month.